starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 "Hmm... but don't owners sometimes leave a key in the area surrounding the house?"
 Creed asked.

 "Of course, if you work on the consideration that the system's already been hacked..."
-Electra went hammering away at the keyboard with renewed vigour.
+Electra went hammering away at the keyboard with renewed vigor.
 Within minutes she was pounding a panel next to the wall.
 Creed thought she was furious.

 "My dad told me about this exploit.
 Just... and a root shell.
 Admin access!
 The damn system had already been hacked!"